Some of the best things to do in Cusco, the gateway to Machu Picchu in Peru.

 A good portion of those guests ended up staying in Cusco for days, even weeks longer than they had planned.

-So many people think of Cusco as just a stopover city, where you stay for a day or two and then move onward to Machu Picchu, or to Lima and other spots in Peru, or down to Bolivia.
+So many people think of Cusco as just a stopover city, where you stay for a day or two and then move onward to cooler destinations like Machu Picchu or elsewhere in Peru.

 But once travelers experience the captivating charm of Cusco, they don’t want to leave.

-So I recommend ditching your travel plans, immersing yourself in the amazing energy of Cusco, and leave whenever you want to.
+So I recommend ditching your travel plans, immersing yourself in the amazing energy of Cusco, and leaving whenever you want to.
 Don’t rush it!

 ☼ ☼ ☼

 If you want to try a work exchange like I did, Worldpackers has tons of cool volunteering opportunities.
-My promo code GABBY save you $10 on your Worldpackers membership!
+My promo code GABBY saves you $10 on your Worldpackers membership!

 Before you travel to Peru, here are some quick travel tips: